Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 Fault is about both what happened and who can prove what happened.
 For example, was the other driver distracted and on their cell phone?
 If so, can you prove it?
 Fault and proof of fault are two different things.

-Investigate your claim completely: take photos, gather physical evidence, send for police reports, consult with an expert, and take witness statements.
+Investigate your claim completely: take photos, gather physical evidence, send for police reports, consult with experts, and take witness statements.
 If fault might be questioned in your case, be sure you can prove, by a preponderance of evidence, your version of how the accident happened.
 If you need legal help, get it.

 What if I Get a Ticket?